LWachtel1/tp/docs/DeveloperGuide.md

 The user’s input is received and processed by ByteCeps, which involves parsing the command through the `Parser` class.
 The user initiates the process by inputting the command `help /program`.

 **Step 2 - Command Identification:**
-The `Parser` class determines the type of help operation and extracts any necessary arguments.
-In this case, the `help` is recognised as the command,`program` is a flag.
+The `Parser` class determines the type of help operation and extracts any necessary parameters.
+In this case, the `help /program` is recognised as the command.

-**Step 3 - Command Validation**: The input is then validated using `HelpValidator` class to ensure that the arguments provided meet the expected format and criteria for processing.
+**Step 3 - Command Validation**: The input is then validated using `HelpValidator` class to ensure that the parameters provided meet the expected format and criteria for processing.
 If validation fails, an exception is thrown with an accompanying error message.
 If validation succeeds, command execution proceeds.

 **Step 4 - Command Execution**: The appropriate action is taken by the `HelpMenuManager` class.